Romeo M. Williams

 Romeo Marcus Williams (June 4, 1919 – August 16, 1960) was an American civil rights attorney who organized large-scale student protests against segregation in Marshall, Texas.
 He was also a junior partner of Dallas, Texas civil rights attorney, William J. Durham, who served as lead counsel on two landmark U.S. Supreme Court cases, Sweatt v.
 Painter (with famed civil rights attorneys Robert L. Carter and future U.S. Supreme Court Associate Justice Thurgood Marshall), and Smith v.
 Allwright.

-Williams was also an U.S. Army Air Force officer and trained fighter pilot with the 332nd Fighter Group, best known as the Tuskegee Airmen.
+Williams was also a U.S. Army Air Force officer and trained fighter pilot with the 332nd Fighter Group, best known as the Tuskegee Airmen.

 Early life, family

 Williams was born on June 4, 1919, in Marshall, Texas's predominantly African American Sunny South neighborhood.
 He was the son of Milton Williams Sr., owner of the Peoples Funeral Home, a funeral establishment founded in 1923 and have been located across the street from the historically black college and university Bishop College.
 Williams was also the son of Josie P. Campbell Williams, East Texas's first African American female funeral director.
 Williams, Sr and his wife also founded six other funeral homes as well as the Peoples Funeral Service Insurance Company.

 Williams had two siblings: Milton Williams Jr. and Joseph Williams.
 After Milton's Sr.'s death in 1966 and Josie's death in 1975, Milton Williams Jr. ran the family's funeral business until his death in 1992.
 William's Jr.'s son, Milton Williams III, an U.S. Air Force Captain and missile crew commander, ran the family business until his death in 2014.
 Milton Williams III's wife, Julia Frilot Williams, manages the business with her daughter Kelli.

 In 1933, Williams completed Marshall Public Schools' grade school, and enrolled at H. B. Pemberton High School.
 An exceptional student, Williams played saxophone in the school's band, and played on the American football and baseball teams.

 Williams attend Prairie View A&M College (now Prairie View A&M University).
 After one year there, Williams transferred to Bishop College, where he graduated on May 23, 1941, with a Bachelor of Science Degree.
 On February 13, 1939, Williams was initiated as a member of Omega Psi Phi fraternity.

 Though he briefly worked at his family's funeral business after graduating from Bishop College, Williams set his sights on becoming a fighter pilot after the Japanese attacked Pearl Harbor on December 7, 1941.

 On June 10, 1951, Williams married Edith Arbuckle Williams in Dallas, Texas, honeymooning in New Orleans, Louisiana.